CPJPRINCE/auto_classification_generator/README.md

 - pandas
 - openpyxl

+Optional Modules also include:
+- lxml (for XML Export)
+- odfpy (for ODS Export)

 Python Version 3.8+ is also recommended.
 It may work on earlier versions, but this has not been tested.

 ## Installation